5 Nov 2025

 There’s so much to cherish when it comes to Australia’s environment.
 Our continent is blessed with a diversity of natural landscapes, including ancient rainforests, majestic coasts, vibrant reefs, sweeping plains, magnificent mountains, and so much more.

 Our natural landscapes are also home to a diverse range of wildlife found nowhere else in the world.
-People from all over the planet visit Australia to meet our iconic animals, including koalas, wallabies, colourful birds and possums the size of your finger.
+People from all over the planet visit Australia to see our iconic animals in the wild, including koalas, wallabies, colourful birds and possums the size of your finger.

-The Environment Protection and Biodiversity Conservation Act 1999 is Australia’s national environmental legislation.
-It’s the main law that focuses on protecting and conserving the country’s important environmental ecosystems, including significant wildlife, plants, habitats and places.
+The Environment Protection and Biodiversity Conservation Act 1999, also known as Australia’s federal nature laws, is Australia’s national environmental legislation.
+This vital Act contains the main laws that focus on protecting and conserving the country’s important environmental ecosystems, including significant wildlife, plants, habitats and places.

 What should the EPBC Act do?